astronomer/docs/software_versioned_docs/version-0.32/configure-deployment.md

 ### Apache Airflow® webserver

-The Airflow webserver is responsible for rendering the [Airflow UI](https://airflow.apache.org/docs/apache-airflow/stable/ui.html), where users can monitor DAGs, view task logs, and set various non-code configurations.
+The Airflow webserver is responsible for rendering the [Apache Airflow® UI](https://airflow.apache.org/docs/apache-airflow/stable/ui.html), where users can monitor DAGs, view task logs, and set various non-code configurations.

 If a function within the Airflow UI is slow or unavailable, we recommend increasing the AU allocated towards the webserver.
 The default resource allocation is 5 AU.